RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 2.md

 C	is	incorrect	because	Domain	Name	Service	(DNS)	is	a	protocol	for mapping	common	names	to	IP	addresses	for	network communications;	it	is	not	a	security	protocol	or	used	to	protect	actual communications.

-### Question # 25 - Which	concept	pertains	to	cloud	customers	paying	only	for	the	resourcesthey	use	and	consume,	and	only	for	the	duration	they	are	using	them?
+### Question # 25 - Which	concept	pertains	to	cloud	customers	paying	only	for	the	resources they	use	and	consume,	and	only	for	the	duration	they	are	using	them?
 A.	Measured	service
 B.	Auto-scaling
 C.	Portability